INFORMSJoC/2022.0269/README.md

 The data in this repository are a snapshot of the data that were used and produced in the research reported on in the paper [Coordinating charging request allocation between self-interested navigation service platforms](https://doi.org/10.1287/ijoc.2022.0269) by M. Guillet and M. Schiffer.
+This research stems from an industrial collaboration between TU Munich and TomTom, such that the source code cannot be made publicly available.

 ## Cite